sergiocollado/potpourri/Notes_on_distributed_systems.md

 ## What is a distributed system?

 A distributed system, is a system which is not centralized on a single computer.
 So it is divided over several computer.
+Usually a distributed system is a group of cooperative computers communicating whith each other through a computer network.

 This has some advantages:
 - more robust, can tolerate failures of the computers that compose the system.